Check out my favorite organic and non-toxic home essentials, including cleaning supplies, linens, air purifiers, and more.

 Personally, I have a John Lewis mattress made from wool, cotton, and hemp, without glue or chemical flame retardants.
 It’s the most natural mattress I could find in Dubai.

 In the US, you have more options, but I find there is a lot of “greenwashing” – companies make you think the product is more healthy and eco than it actually is.
-After doing quite a bit of research, this is the organic and natural mattress I would have chose.
+After doing quite a bit of research, this is the organic and natural mattress I would have chosen.
 It is made from GOTS organic certified wool and cotton and GOLS organic certified latex, and is Greenguard Gold Certified.
 They have a one year return policy and a whopping 25-year warranty.
 Plus, it’s actually affordable compared to other natural mattresses, and yet they seem to have used the highest quality ingredients and utmost precautions!
 The price of a queen is about $1,400.

 For comparison, here is another non-toxic mattress (made by the same company that makes my favorite organic sheets).
 It comes with a 10-year warranty and a 100-day money back guarantee.
 However, they are using regular wool and latex, instead of certified organic.
 The price of a queen is about $2,500.